3Squared/Smoulder/README.md

 Optionally, the implementation can override:
 -one of the overloads of Startup(), which is called when the Smoulder.Start() method is called.
 This allows you to initialise any variables from the passed in startupParameters object that can't be done in the constructor.
 -the Finalise() which will be called when the Smoulder.Stop() method is called.
 This could be used to ensure all the remaining data is processed before the smoulder shuts down.

+#### Action()
+The Action() method on a workerUnit is the main payload.
+This is what will be called continuously until the Smoulder.Stop() method is called.
+A reccommended format for the action method for a processor would be:

+    public override void Action(CancellationToken cancellationToken)
+       {
+           if (ProcessorQueue.TryDequeue(out var incomingData)) //Retrieve data from queue {
+            //Do something with the data
+            IDistributeDataObject outgoingData = Do.Something(incomingData);

+            //Pass the transformed data to the distributor DistributorQueue.Enqueue(rawData); //
+        }
+        else
+        {
+            //Sleep the thread to free up recourses until there is something on the queue to read Thread.Sleep(250);
+        }
+    }

+There are other configurations for this, for example you could use a blocking retrieve method in a loader to safely wait on so you don't need the sleep.
+The implementaiton of the Action() method is ultimately up to the imagination of the implementing developer.

+#### Startup()
+Startup is deliberatly distict to the constructor so that a Smoulder can be restarted after being stopped.
+The constructor will only run when the workerUnits are instantiated, but the Startup method is called every time the Smoulder.Start() method is called.
+An example for a use for this is closing a connection to a message queue in the Finalise() method and connecting in the Startup() method.